poulsp/docker-Alice-Linux-x86/README.md

 - cd into `root/misc`
   - `cp config.py.example config.py`
   - Edit `config.py` for your needs.
-  - you can also just use your own, if you already have one working.
+  - you can also just use your own, if you already have one working.<br>
-    But be aware of settings "mqttHost": "mqtt", "mqtt" means internal communication with docker mqtt. if you use a diffent mqtt host edit `'config.py'` and  `'snips.toml'` in root/Docker/host_volumes/config. read [More](#more) section first.
+    But be aware of settings "mqttHost": "mqtt",
+    "mqtt" means internal communication with docker mqtt.<br>
+    if you use a diffent mqtt host edit `'config.py'` and  `'snips.toml'` in root/Docker/host_volumes/config.<br>
+    read [More](#more) section first.
 - cp your `googlecredentials.json to` `root/misc/googlecredentials.json`
   - For now we only use Google ASR